grammaloreto/EarthEngine/MODIS_Aqua_chlor_a/README.md

-# MODIS (Moderate Resolution Imaging Sprectroradiometer) in Aqua satellite
+# MODIS (Moderate Resolution Imaging Sprectroradiometer) in Aqua satellite for Chlorophyll a concentration

 Aqua MODIS are viewing the entire Earth's surface every 1 to 2 days, acquiring data in 36 spectral bands, or groups of wavelengths.